gitcoinco/skunkworks/etherealhackathon2019.md

 This is a WIP list of things that were built in the Ethereal Hackathon 2019 ( https://gitcoin.co/hackathon/ethhack2019 ):

 This list is incomplete!
 Want to help us complete it and earn some ETH?
 [Checkout this bounty](https://github.com/gitcoinco/skunkworks/issues/111).
+Meantime, you can browse the submissions to the hackahton [here](https://gitcoin.co/hackathon/ethereal-virtual-hackathon/).

 # [Gitcoin Hackathon Grab Bag](https://github.com/gitcoinco/skunkworks/issues/92)